Table of Contents[Hide][Show]

 Basically the idea is that if you leave the conditioner in straight from the shower, you may remove some of it when toweling your hair dry.
 Not a problem in itself, but if your hair is finicky and really needs that conditioner (like mine did), then if you remove it unevenly it can cause problems.
 Rinsing and then reapplying conditioner allows for greater control.

 This is a good solution for people with really thick hair… or with hair OCD 😉

 How to Choose the Best Natural Products for Curly Hair

 Products are really personal.
-You can make your own or you can research and purchase from a retailer that you like and trust.
-I generally take the latter route.
+You can make your own, or you can research and purchase from a retailer that you like and trust (like my Wellnesse brand shampoo and conditioner for curly hair!).
 I am a big DIY fan, but I find that curly hair usually needs the real, lab-formulated, deal.